This simple chart demonstrates when your math sequence can start generating college credit alongside high school credit.

 - Calculus (grades 10-12)

-*geometry may fit between Algebra 1 and 2, after Algebra 2, inside the Algebra course, or omitted entirely depending on your state or curriculum.
+*geometry may fit between Algebra 1 and 2, after Algebra 2, inside the Algebra course sequence, or omitted entirely depending on your state or curriculum.
 Each math curriculum publisher handles this subject slightly differently.

 Duplication of Time & Effort